 Circle with Disney has several different ways to set time limits on devices, which I love.

 You can set a general time limit.
-As you can see here, Bria’s time limit is 2 hours.
+As you can see here, this daughter’s time limit is 2 hours.
 Now, be aware that this is only for wi-fi.
-Since Bria has a phone that uses data, the phone can just continue to work by using the data instead of the wi-fi.
+Since she has a phone that uses data, the phone can just continue to work by using the data instead of the wi-fi.
 (I’ll talk about how we have addressed this later in the post.)
 My other two children have iPod touches, which only work with wi-fi, so that isn’t a problem with them.

 You can set time limits for specific apps.
 I have done this for a handful of apps that my children tend to spend the most time on, but mostly I find that unnecessary since I already have a fairly strict general time limit.